Chapter Forty One III

 “These people are not likely to be very happy with me.”

 “Tough.
 See, you can walk, or I can send all this to the Tribune, extra copies to your family.
-I suggest you explain your dilemma to your associates by simply deciding to retire.
+You can avoid explanations to your associates by simply deciding to retire.
 As you say, they’ll find a new vendor.
 You can live a normal life without paying for so-called bodyguards.
 You might ask for a refund, at least for today.”

 Chong looks at Panda lying on the floor, “Don’t worry.”